mike-french/triex/README.md

 (TODO - GraphViz DOT conversion and rendering).
 The dump traversal starts from the root.
-Each node returns its info, then propagates the `dump` message to all its child processes along outgoing edges.
+Each node returns its info, then propagates the `dump` message to _all_ its child processes along outgoing edges (fan-out).
-The traversal manages the current prefix match.
+The traversal manages the current prefix match to label nodes.
 The spawning api function collates all the returned info and keeps a count of how many nodes have yet to report.

+### Future Extensions

+1. Use of '.'
+(1) and '*' (n) wildcards.
+The approach would be to convert the tree into NFA behavior: wildcards would propagate match traversals to all outgoing edges, and send a tally message back to the executor, which waits for all the additional results (like the dump traversal).

+2. Suffix optimization for total match (as discussed above).

+3. Partial match and sliding window, then need full Aho-Corasick.

+3. GraphViz DOT output and rendering.

+4. File input for matching.
+   Two options: existing tokenized word search, or future continuous matching.

 ## Install